fiseni/Pozitron.Validations/README.md

 - `T.IValidate<T>.Null<T>(string parameterName = null)`
   - For T as class or nullable ValueType
-  - Throws if T is null
+  - Throws if input is null

 - `T.IValidate<T>.NullOrEmpty<T>(string parameterName = null)`
   - For T as string
-  - Throws if string is null or empty
+  - Throws if input string is null or empty

 - `T.IValidate<T>.Null<T>(string parameterName = null)`
   - For T as string
-  - Throws if string is null, empty or whitespace
+  - Throws if input string is null, empty or whitespace

+- `T.IValidate<T>.Default<T>(string parameterName = null)`
+  - Throws if input is default value for type T

 - `IEnumerable<T>.IValidate<IEnumerable<T>>.NullOrEmpty<T>(string parameterName = null)`
-  - Throws if null or empty collection
+  - Throws if input is null or empty collection

 - `T.IValidate<T>.NotFound<T, TKey>(TKey key, string parameterName = null)`
   - For T as class, TKey as not nullable struct
-  - Throws if the queried object by key value is null.
+  - Throws if input (the queried object by key value) is null.
   - Throws NotFoundException, custom exception defined in this package.

 ## Extending with your own validation rules